While the debate rages on about whether or not cover letters are dead, unsuspecting job seekers everywhere are still being asked for them. Sorry.

 The document doesn't have to be an excruciatingly long one, or boring, either.
 Most experts say three paragraphs are enough, and despite how formal letter covers letters seem, you can — and should! — eschew the whole "Dear, Sir or Madam" thing.
 You don't want to be too informal with someone you don't know, but you don't want to sound like a 19th-century butler either.

 "From what we've been seeing, 'Dear hiring manager' works if you don't know the person's name," Fitzgerald says.
 "You can also use their department or title: 'Dear senior marketing analyst hiring manager.'"
 That might sound a bit unwieldy, but she explains that it shows you haven't copy-pasted a template from Google and put some effort int being specific, warm, and welcoming in your greeting, even if you lack some of the specifics.

 After that, plunge in.
 Scott Dobroski, the director of corporate communications at Glassdoor, suggests moving through your cover letter like so:

 First paragraph: Touch on your professional summary and express your interest in the role.
 "A cover letter should be written with the specific role/company/job you're applying for in mind," Fitzgerald says.
 "It should not look like a template — that will signal that you haven't done your homework."

-Third paragraph: Summarize your interest and reiterate all the ways to contact you. ("Feel free to contact me with any questions at [insert email address], or by phone at [insert phone number]."
+Third paragraph: Summarise your interest and reiterate all the ways to contact you. ("Feel free to contact me with any questions at [insert email address], or by phone at [insert phone number]."